Active Shooter Reported At Downtown Cincinnati Fifth Third Bank

 A witness at the hospital told reporter Tessa DiTirro that only one victim was taken into an operating room.

-Reporter Jeff Hirsh of WKRC-TV posted a picture to Twitter of police responding to the scene.
+Reporter Jeff Hirsh of WKRC-TV posted a picture to Twitter of Cincinnati Mayor John Cranley arriving at the scene.

+Mayor Cranley has just arrived and is being briefed about the downtown shooting. @local12 pic.twitter.com/k6B5fE4sLJ

 — Jeff Hirsh (@local12jeff) September 6, 2018